 The challenging nature of gymnastics requires commitment and concentration.
-The structure of gymnastics lessons teaches children how hard work and dedication pays off.
-Positive experiences in gymnastics can build confidence through achievement, and illustrates to children that commitment to sport benefits them.
-Rules and codes of conduct in gymnastics help children learn the importance of rules for safety, and teach respect toward others.
+The structure of gymnastics lessons teaches children that hard work and dedication pay off.
+Positive experiences in gymnastics can build confidence through achievement and illustrate the benefits of commitment to sport.
+Rules and codes of conduct in gymnastics help children learn the importance of safety standards and teach respect toward others.

-Gymnastics helps children build a range of motor and coordination skills, and assists in developing a good sense of body awareness.
-A young gymnast will learn how to use different parts of her body in difference ways.
-English Gymnastics claims that participation in gymnastics develops body awareness, control, and coordination, which can be beneficial to other physical activities, sports, and in everyday life.
+Gymnastics helps children build a range of motor and coordination skills and assists in developing a good sense of body awareness.
+A young gymnast will learn how to use different parts of their body in different ways.
+Gymnastics claims that participation in gymnastics develops body awareness, control, and coordination, which can be beneficial to other physical activities, sports, and in everyday life.

 Gymnasts are renowned for their excellent strength-to-weight ratio.
 Taking part in gymnastics at a young age can help build the foundations of good all-around muscle strength, endurance, and power.
 According to the International Gymnastics School, gymnasts get stronger through regular training, which aids in the development of lean, toned muscles, improved balance, and better posture.*

-- Girls' competive USAG Artistic gymnastics Levels 4-10
+- Girls' competitive USAG artistic gymnastics – Levels 4-10

 - Spring Loaded Floor

 - 2 Sets Uneven Bars